 Whether through endowed funds or the annual support provided through the Marist Fund, expanding scholarship assistance to more students was a cornerstone of The Campaign for Marist.
 Attracting highly talented and competitive students is key to the College's continued success, and making more scholarship funds available will ensure that talent and potential, not a student's financial means, are what ultimately determine their ability to enroll here.
 Marist should never lose a promising student to another college or university simply because of cost.

-So far, the Campaign has seen the creation of 38 new endowed funds and the growth of 37 existing funds, most of which are dedicated to scholarships.
-Support for this priority has come from a variety of sources to aid a diverse array of students.
-Alumni and friends, federal agencies, business, and private foundations, all recognize the important role that scholarship support provides in strengthening the College, and all have given generously toward this Campaign priority.
+The Campaign created 41 new endowed scholarship funds and grown 41 existing funds.
+Support for this priority came from a variety of sources to aid a diverse array of students.
+Alumni and friends, federal agencies, business, and private foundations, all recognize the important role that scholarship support provides in strengthening the College, and all gave generously toward this Campaign priority.

 Some Marist Students Doing Amazing Things Thanks In Part To Scholarships

 Communication with a concentration in Public Relations and Spanish

 Lucitania first came to Marist as a high school student participating in the Camp College program, which brings high school students to campus for a summer weekend of classes and activities.

 I've been truly fortunate to benefit from Marist's top-notch programs and the incredible faculty and staff members who have guided me throughout my education, which included two very valuable internships.

 When Rosemary Molloy '91, wife of Professor Emeritus Dr. Andrew Molloy, made the decision to endow a scholarship in her husband's memory, she knew there would be no shortage of talented and worthy...

 For years, Alyssa DeMarco has loved working in the food and catering business.
 Alyssa never imagined she would be starting her own business at age 19 while attending college full-time.
 Alyssa believes...